olmps/memo/flutter/ARCHITECTURE.md

 particularities would be a long discussion, but [`river_pod` has a brief explanation](https://github.com/rrousselGit/river_pod#why-another-project-when-provider-already-exists) on why it solves such problems and why it's better to use it.

-## Why `sembast` and not "x" database?

-[`sembast`](https://github.com/tekartik/sembast.dart) is one of the few NoSQL databases that are really easy to use, supports web (in a parallel package) and provides a decent amount of functionality like reactivity and complex queries, with the addition of built-in support for migration.
-The library has its limitations due to its inherent nature, but we don't think that it will be an issue for this project.

 ## Why `mocktail` and not `mockito`?